AndresRCA/NestJS-Black-List-API/README.md

 ## Aditional notes

 If you so wish to manually add words to the black list, feel free to edit the `bad_word_list.json` under bad_words/.
+Also keep in mind this list does not contain all the words that will be black listed, the library `bad-words-es` holds it's own list of black listed words that are profanities, so `bad_word_list.json` is nothing more than an addition to that.